michaaelw/endpoint-jimfs/README.md

 ### Getting Started
 #### Prerequisites
-To run you need Java 17 on your machine.
+To run, you need Java 17 on your machine.

 The best way to do this if you're using a macOS is to run the following command:
 ```shell
 curl -s "https://get.sdkman.io" | bash
 ```

-Upon successful installation of sdkman you can install java:
+Upon successful installation of sdkman, you can install java:
 ```shell
 sdk install java 17.0.4-amzn
 ```